vyos/vyos-documentation/docs/examples.rst

 VyOS DMVPN Hub
 --------------

-General infomration can be found in the DMVPN_ chapter.
+General infomration can be found in the :ref:`vpn-dmvpn` chapter.

 Configuration
 ^^^^^^^^^^^^^